SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Visualizations/Available_visualizations/Feeds/ParameterFeed.md

    - *Column order*: Click the up or down arrow next to a column name to change the order in which the columns of the component are displayed.

 > [!NOTE]
-> After selecting column parameter indices in a parameter feed, you can feed those selected indices to other components that support the same data.
-From DataMiner 10.2.12/10.3.0 onwards, this feature is also available for parameter feeds listing EPM parameters.
+> After selecting column parameter indices in a parameter selector, you can pass those selected indices to other components that support the same data.
+From DataMiner 10.2.12/10.3.0 onwards, this feature is also available for parameter selectors listing EPM parameters.
 >
 > 1. In the *Parameter Feed* window, select the checkboxes in front of the parameters you wish to include.
 >